mukhergm/FGCount/README.md

 	conda env create -f fgcount.yml

-Step 4: Edit the init file which is located inside the "config/" folder and source the init file
+Step 4: Edit the init file which is located inside the "config/" folder and source the file as

 	source config/init.sh